 12. X pass

-Passes: headquarters position
+Works against: headquarters position

 The X pass is a very useful guard pass.
 It can be done when you’re standing with one leg in between your opponent’s legs (what’s often called the headquarters position).
 To do the X pass, you mule kick your trapped leg backwards, and before you put it back, you push your opponent’s legs out of the way.
 This gets you passed the guard.
+I had a lot of success with this technique when I was a blue belt.

 13. Cartwheel pass

-Passes: butterfly guard, open guard
+Works against: butterfly guard, open guard

 The carthweel guard pass is effective from butterfly guard.
 You can also try to do it to pass open guard, which can be a good way to create movement and scrambles.
 But, you’re unlikely to stick a guard pass from this, just because you leave so much space for your opponent to recover.